x-team/handbook/onboarding-guide/community/faq.md

 * **How do I know how many coins I have?** Check out XHQ - click on your avatar in the top-right.
 * **I have coins!
 Can I get the swag menu, please?** Absolutely.
 Check [The Vault](https://xhq.x-team.com/vault) and place your order.
 * **So, I have this friend who's a great coder, experienced and currently looking...** Excellent!
 Introduce him to Caleb, and he'll take it from there.
 If your friend gets in, you'll even get a referral bonus!
+* **How do I find people from country X?** There is a good chance they can be reached if you ping the @geo-[country] tag.
 * **I see X-Team has a blog.
 Can I get my blogs published there?**
   Yes, you can.
-Talk to [@ben](https://x-team.slack.com/messages/D23Q0MCQ6), and he'll get you sorted with all the necessary proofreading, editing, and finally publishing support.
+Talk to @Thomas, and he'll get you sorted with all the necessary proofreading, editing, and finally publishing support.

   And just so you know why it's really worth doing it: